+Create a robust content amplification strategy.
 Invest in these organic marketing methods to drive more traffic to your website.

 With Search Engine Optimization (SEO), you can get free, organic traffic to your website using popular keywords that resonate with your audience.
 The more you invest in organic search, the more traffic you receive.
 BrightEdge research found that 53.3 percent of all web traffic comes from organic search, with the vast majority of users only clicking through the first five results of their search.